ratsakatika/camera-traps/README.md

 ## 📜 License

-The alert system software is released under the MIT LICENSE.
+The alert system code is released under the MIT license.
 Further details can be [found here](LICENSE).

-The Carpathian Mountain models is released under the Creative Commons non-Commerial CC BY-NC-SA 4.0 License.
-Further Details can be [found here](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The Carpathian Mountain models are released under the Creative Commons non-Commercial CC BY-NC-SA 4.0 License.
+Further details can be <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank">found here</a>.

-The DeepFaune models' license can be [found here](https://plmlab.math.cnrs.fr/deepfaune/software/-/tree/master).
-Commercial use of DeepFaune's model and code is forbidden.
+The DeepFaune models' license can be <a href="https://plmlab.math.cnrs.fr/deepfaune/software/-/tree/master" target="_blank">found here</a>.
+Commercial use of the DeepFaune models is forbidden.

+The MegaDetector model's license can be <a href="https://github.com/agentmorris/MegaDetector?tab=readme-ov-file" target="_blank">found here</a>.

 ## ❗ Disclaimer